griefertroll101/Yaml-model-files-for-LMS/README.md

 # Archived seems as though the engine protocol does what this does so this may not be needed any longer
 # Be careful deleting all of the yamls to have no issues with engine protocol.
-Qwen seems to be safe to delete, others may not be.
+Best method is to move conv, preset, etc. out and fresh install.

 ------------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------------------